Aarmartin/Aarmartin/README.md

 # Hello, I'm Aaron Martin
-- I am a graduate from the University of Minnesota, Duluth.
-I am currently interested in and working on projects involving AI and Machine Learning.
+- I graduated from the University of Minnesota, Duluth with a Bachelors Degree in Computer Science.
+I am currently pursing a Masters degree in Computer Science at the University of Denver, where my primary interest is in AI and Machine Learning.